Supernova neutrino fluxes in HALO-1kT, Super-Kamiokande, and JUNO: Results

-The inclusion of HALO data to JUNO does little to the \Tnux\ species, although the $\mathcal{E}(\Pnux) $ distributions are, also for this species, shifted.
+The inclusion of HALO data to JUNO does little to the \Tnux\ species, although the $\mathcal{E}(\Pnux )$ distributions are, also for this species, shifted.
 As one can see from Tables \ref{tab:risex} and \ref{tab:risey}, the reconstructed values including HALO are lower and thus a little bit closer to the true values (within statistical fluctuations).
 Sometimes, however, neither the JUNO or the JUNO+HALO distributions are nicely peaked, with values piling up towards the low-energy edge of the prior.
 This may happen in the analyses that do not have the pES channel implemented and thus there is no clear information about the low-energy events.
-Concerning the mean energy $\langle E(\Pnux) \rangle$, the reconstructed distributions including HALO are almost identical to the ones from JUNO alone.
+Concerning the mean energy $\langle E(\Pnux )\rangle$, the reconstructed distributions including HALO are almost identical to the ones from JUNO alone.
 When one of the results improves, that is because the combination gets rid of the tails in the distribution.

 HALO can have an impact not only on SK or JUNO taken alone, but also on their combination, depending on the number of channels implemented in JUNO.
-Figures \ref{fig:all27} and \ref{fig:all96} (for models LS220-s27.0co and LS220-s9.6co respectively) show the improvement in the $\mathcal{E}(\Pnue)$ and $\langle E(\Pnue)\rangle$ reconstructed parameters, once HALO is added to some of the SK+JUNO configurations.
+Figures \ref{fig:all27} and \ref{fig:all96} (for models LS220-s27.0co and LS220-z9.6co respectively) show the improvement in the $\mathcal{E}(\Pnue)$ and $\langle E(\Pnue)\rangle$ reconstructed parameters, once HALO is added to some of the SK+JUNO configurations.

 In general, the inclusion of HALO improves the distribution of the $\mathcal{E}(\Pnue)$ parameter, especially when the pES channel and/or \tsup{12}C-CC interactions are not implemented in JUNO.
 The improvement of the accuracy thanks to HALO is variable but on average it is about $10\%$, as one can see from Tables \ref{tab:risex} and \ref{tab:risey}.

-Something similar happens for the \Tnux\ emitted energy, too.
-When there is no low-energy information provided by the JUNO pES channel, the inclusion of HALO helps to improve the overall result, although to a smaller extent.
+Moreover, when the distributions have tails extending to the edge of the prior (e.g.\ Figures \ref{fig:2:3:14} and \ref{fig:2:4:14}) the inclusion of HALO helps in containing the region.
+Something similar happens for the \Tnux\ emitted energy, although to an extent that is sometimes negligible.